 This, not only improved the efficiency of our translators, it also improved the end-quality of the localized product and minimized the quality assurance steps needed to achieve a proper release.

 Since Web 2.0 technology was used to develop the collaboration platform, translators now submit queries online in a wiki environment tied to the project’s query and terminology databases.
 Project managers then moderate them online allowing servers to automatically route notifications to the expert personnel on the client side.
-The experts in turn answer the queries online, swiftly and securely.
+The experts in turn answer the queries online opens in a new window, swiftly and securely.
 Since the data is SQL based, it resides in a knowledge base that constitutes a critical component for accurate future projects’ completions.

 While in the past we had Translation Memories (TM) and Terminology Databases (TD) to rely on, now we have Query Databases (QD) as well.
 QDs are as important assets to translation and localization projects as TMs and TDs.